-Two general awards are available to support projects in communities around the city of Burnaby: a $3,000 Grand award and a $2,000 Engagement.
-In addition, a $2,000 Engagement award has been added this year for projects designed to implement a free learning event during the 2019 Burnaby Festival of Learning.
+Four awards are available to support projects in communities around the city of Burnaby: one $3,000 Grand award, two $2,000 Engagement Awards, and a third $2,000 Engagement Award specifically for projects designed to implement a free learning event during the 2022 Burnaby Festival of Learning.

 Progressive evaluation process

 There are three stages of evaluation in the SFU Student-Community Engagement Competition.
 The first step is getting your team together and submitting an idea (learn more about how it works).
 Then the evaluation process unfolds like this: